osllmai/indox_Router/docs/docs/examples/openai-sdk.md

     if hasattr(response, 'usage') and response.usage:
         usage = response.usage

-        # Estimate cost (you'd get actual cost from IndoxRouter response headers)
+        # Estimate cost (you'd get actual cost from indoxhub response headers)
         print(f"Tokens used: {usage.total_tokens}")
         print(f"  Prompt: {usage.prompt_tokens}")
         print(f"  Completion: {usage.completion_tokens}")

-        # Note: Actual costs would be in IndoxRouter's response format
+        # Note: Actual costs would be in indoxhub's response format
         # when using the native client, not available in OpenAI SDK format

 # Usage